History of Kim Mulkey in Timeline

 Kim Mulkey

-Kim Mulkey is a highly accomplished American college basketball coach and former player, currently leading the Louisiana State University's women's team since 2021.
-As a player, she won gold medals at the Pan-American Games (1983) and the Olympics (1984).
-Notably, she is the first person in NCAA basketball history to secure national championships as a player, assistant coach, and head coach.
-Her consistent presence in the NCAA women's tournament as either a player or coach, every year since its inception in 1982 except for 1985 and 2003, highlights her enduring influence on the sport.
+Kim Mulkey is a highly accomplished American college basketball coach and former player, currently head coach at Louisiana State University (since 2021).
+She boasts an impressive playing career, including a Pan-American gold medal (1983) and an Olympic gold medal (1984).
+Notably, Mulkey is the only person in NCAA basketball history to win national championships as a player, assistant coach, and head coach.
+Her consistent participation in the NCAA women's tournament since its inception in 1982, missing only two years, underscores her lasting impact on the sport.

 May 17, 1962: Kim Mulkey's Birth